Living in Spain and Enjoying Cultural Immersion

 The best way to get to know a city is to get out and explore it.
 Start learning the language right away.
 Plan some outings, and make some friends to enjoy it all with you.
 Here is some information to get you started:

-AngloINFO Madrid, is great for 1-stop shopping about all things Madrid.
+Internations Madrid is a great website to gain access to a community of expats in Madrid.
 If you have not built up a base of friends yet, this website has categories that should cover just about any question you have.
-Find that language school or private tutor now!
+Find that language exchange group and any other group to suit your interest!

 Join a club.
 You will be more likely to get out and about more if you have a support group in your life.
 Here are a few English-speaking organizations: